DavidGiard/CognitiveSvcsDemos/SpellCheck/readme.md

 # Cognitive Services Demo

-## Sentiment Analysis
+## Bing Spell Check

 ### Overview

-This demo calls the Cognitive Services Sentiment API, passing in text and returning a score between 0 and 1, representing the sentiment of that text.
-A lower score represents a negative sentiment; a higher score represents a positive sentiment.
+This demo calls the Cognitive Bing Spell Check API, passing in text and returning an array of tokens that may be misspelled.

 ### Setup